 They thought that because they knew how to drive a car, those skills would automatically transfer to their ability to drive an RV.

 As a result of this mistake, they became dangerous to themselves and others.
-The lesson here is that if you own a motor home or camper, you should assume nothing and learn everything you can about driving it safely before you ever leave your driveway.
+The lesson here is that if you own a motor home, travel trailer or camper, you should assume nothing and learn everything you can about driving it safely before you ever leave your driveway.

 There are many types, sizes, and shapes of RV’s.

-These units are not ones that beginners should try to drive because they are too long, high, heavy, and bulky for inexperienced drivers to handle safely.
+- However, not everybody has the ability to drive the big rigs because they are too long, high, heavy, and bulky for most people to handle safely.

 Although I've been traveling for many years, I set my personal limit at driving a truck that tows a fifth-wheeler.
 I would never attempt to drive a large Class A motor home.